charleshong3/charleshong3.github.io/blog/autocomp_trainium.md

 As mentioned above, AWS provides a set of tutorial NKI implementations that demonstrate varying levels of optimization.
 These workloads include key deep learning operators of varying scopes, detailed in the table above.
 For these workloads, we start optimization from the unoptimized naive NKI implementation, if one is available (for RMSNorm and Stable Diffusion attention, we start from the optimized implementation).

 Many of the optimizations in our **Optimization Menu** for Trainium are based on these tutorials, so we expect Autocomp to at least match the performance of the fully optimized code.
-Autocomp not only does so, but as shown in the figure below, outperforms hand-optimized code by a geomean of 1.36x.
+Autocomp not only does so, but as shown in the figure below, **outperforms hand-optimized code by a geomean of 1.36x**.
 In doing so, Autocomp speeds up the starting code used as input (either unoptimized or optimized NKI code) by a geomean of 2.51x.

 The `nki-samples` repository also contains PyTorch implementations of these operators, which we compile with Trainium's NeuronX compiler.
 Autocomp-generated code outperforms the code compiled from PyTorch by 13.52x.